f5devcentral/f5-velos-training/docs/initial_setup_of_velos_system_controllers.rst

 System Settings
 ---------------

-Once the IP addresses have been defined system settings such as DNS servers, NTP, and external logging should be defined.
+Once the IP addresses have been defined, system settings such as DNS servers, NTP, and external logging should be defined.
 This can be done from the CLI, webUI, or API.

 Configure System Settings From the CLI
 ---------------------------------------

-In the system controller F5OS CLI enter config mode.
+In the system controller F5OS CLI, enter config mode.
 DNS, logging, and NTP can be set as seen in the example below.

 .. code-block:: bash